Our Services

 Helpful Resources

-Hand shaking is most often due to essential tremor, an action tremor linked to genetics, subtle cerebellar circuit changes, and age, and it is usually not life threatening but distinct from resting tremors like those in Parkinson’s.
+Hand shaking is most often caused by essential tremor, an action tremor linked to genetics, subtle cerebellar circuit changes, and aging.
+While usually not life-threatening, it differs from resting tremors seen in Parkinson's disease.

 Still, any new or worsening tremor deserves attention.
 Understanding what essential tremor is, why it happens, and what to do next can help you take practical steps without unnecessary worry.